MrToWy/hsh-thesis/README.md

 "**next-page**": Forces a page break before starting each new chapter "**none**": Chapters continue on the current page without interruption

+##### Parameter `custom-declaration-of-independence` (optional, String)
+A custom declaration of independence.
+If not provided, the default declaration will be used.

 ### Additional functions
 `customFunctions.typ` contains additional functions that can be used in the template.